This page was last revised in June, 2017. Please refer any questions or errors to email@example.com

 Missing information in any one of those above categories could burn you.
 If you don’t know exactly what classes you’re being asked to teach over the entirety of the Agreement, you could find that you’re assigned the most difficult, labour-intensive assignments, with no additional credit.
-If you receive no guarantees about scheduling, then only Ontario Labour law would limit the number of hours that you could be asked to teach in a day or week.
+If you receive no guarantees about scheduling, then I’m not exactly sure what would limit the number of hours that you could be asked to teach in a day or week.
 (Does the law prevent you from being asked to teach classes for 24 consecutive hours?
 I don’t know, but I do know that if you sign on to a Modified Workload Agreement, the Collective Agreement won’t prevent this.)

 And lastly, the absolutely most important questions that you want to get resolved in writing before signing an MWA: